 Those scientists started out developing the atomic bomb in a race against time, since they knew Hitler’s scientists were working on the same project.
 They won that race, but ended up using the bomb anyway—and transforming the nature of war and the future of humanity.

-Proofreading practice answers (along with thesis statement, supporting details, transitions, and a suggested summary, plus a bibliography of the online sources for the essay)
+Here are the Proofreading practice answers.
+(The page also identifies the thesis statement, supporting details, and transitions.
+It gives a suggested summary, plus a bibliography of the online sources for the essay.)

 P.S.
 I used a number of online sources for research while writing this essay.
 Several are no longer available.
 The complete list (of those still available online) is at the bottom of the Proofreading Practice Answers page above.